Step 4: Full View

 You are Engineer B, a licensed civil engineer retained by a client to review and redesign a subdivision project after the original engineer, Engineer A, was discharged.
 The client has provided you with Engineer A's signed and sealed plans, which include a 5-sheet grading plan set and a 38-sheet public improvement plan set.
 You have made substantive changes to the grading plans, including deleting one sheet, raising housing pad elevations, and rerouting a street, and you have also made major design changes to storm drains, pipe dimensions, sewers, and utilities in the public improvement plans.
 Engineer A's seal and signature remain on all affected sheets, and the only attribution you have provided is a general note on the title sheet of the public improvement plans stating that you are taking responsibility for unspecified revisions.
 You have not signed or sealed any individual sheet, have not documented which changes were made or where, and have not contacted Engineer A at any point.
 The decisions you now face concern how you document your work, how you attribute responsibility across the plan set, and what professional obligations you owe to Engineer A and to the public.

-From the perspective of Engineer A Discharged Original Design Engineer
+Engineer A Roles in this case: Discharged Original Design Engineer

 Tension between Successor Engineer Prior-Engineer Communication Before Redesign Obligation and Discharged Engineer Review Without Notification Permissibility Recognition Obligation